3top1a/alkoholiq/DESIGN.md

 match a 1 2 3
     // Default case
-    print_msg "error"
+    prints "error"
 case
     // a == 3
-    print_msg "a is 3"
+    prints "a is 3"
 case
     // a == 2
-    print_msg "a is 2"
+    prints "a is 2"
 case
     // a == 1
-    print_msg "a is 1"
+    prints "a is 1"
 end
 ```